miguelperezenciso/NGScrashcourse/README.md

 ### Main data formats
 Fortunately, a set of standardized formats allow communication between softwares and pipelines.
-Main ones are

-fastq

-bam / CRAM

-vcf / gvcf
+Main ones are **fastq** for sequence data, **BAM / CRAM** for aligned sequences and **vcf / gvcf** for polymorphisms.

 ![](https://github.com/miguelperezenciso/NGScrashcourse/blob/master/formats.png)

+[fastq](https://en.wikipedia.org/wiki/FASTQ_format): It is fasta with quality format, and it is the format that sequencing technologies deliver their data.

+BAM format is the compressed version of [SAM](https://en.wikipedia.org/wiki/SAM_(file_format)) or Sequence Alignment Map.

 ### Main tools needed
 Dozens of tools have been developed for NGS data, and each kind of data (eg, genomic, RNAseq, microbiome...) requires its own specific tools.
 Here I focus on SNP calling.
 I may add new pipelines in the future for other type of analyses.